An implicit unified gas-kinetic wave-particle method for radiative transport process: Radiative transport model and asymptotic theory

-A multigroup treatment is utilized to discrete the frequency space \cite{sun2015asymptotic}.
-For each energy group the Planckian degenerates into a uniform distribution in both frequency and angular velocity space.
-For simplicity, the formulations for the grey model are presented in the rest of this paper.
-The grey model radiative transfer equations read
+A routine multigroup treatment can be used to discrete the frequency space \cite{sun2015asymptotic}.
+For each energy group, the Planckian degenerates into a uniform distribution in both frequency and angular velocity space.
+The main topic of this paper is to introduce an implicit UGKWP method that removes the CFL limitation, and therefore, for simplicity, the formulations for the grey model are presented in the following sections.
+For the frequency-dependent RTE with a more general scattering operator, one can refer to our series of papers, where a multi-group treatment \cite{Hu2023ugkp} and continuous treatment \cite{li2023ugkp} of the frequency space are presented.
+The grey model radiative transfer equation reads